 START (E): Starts the engine.
 When the engine starts, release the key.
 The ignition will return to RUN for normal driving.

-Even if the engine is not running, ACC and RUN allows you to operate your electrical accessories, such as the radio and ventilation fan.
+Even if the engine is not running, ACC and RUN or when Retained Accessory Power (RAP) is active, allows you to operate your electrical accessories, such as the radio and ventilation fan.
+See "Retained Accessory Power" in the Index.